What Does It Take to Become a Sniper for the Army?

 Sniper Abilities, Training, and Equipment

-The sniper has special abilities, training, and equipment.
-His job is to deliver discriminatory, highly accurate rifle fire against enemy targets that cannot be engaged successfully by the regular rifleman because of range, size, location, fleeting nature, or visibility.
+Snipers have special abilities, training, and equipment within the army.
+It's a sniper's job to deliver discriminatory, highly accurate rifle fire against enemy targets that cannot be engaged successfully by the regular rifleman because of range, size, location, fleeting nature, or visibility.
 Sniping requires the development of basic infantry skills to a high degree of perfection.
 A sniper's training incorporates a wide variety of subjects designed to increase his value as a force multiplier and to ensure his survival on the Battlefield.

 The art of sniping requires learning and repetitiously practicing these skills until mastered.
 A sniper must be highly trained in long-range rifle marksmanship and field craft skills to ensure maximum effective engagements with minimum risk.